 So, when you ask is Honduras as dangerous as they say it is, the statistical numbers prove that it is not.
+Unfortunately, some publications, such as Fodor’s insist on putting Honduras in their do not travel list.
 True, numbers are cold, and every person’s life matters.
 Yet it is true that Honduras is much safer than the departments of state in different countries say it is.
 The bottom line is that in most cases, the warnings are a way to pressure the local governments to be more efficient in the fight against drugs and corruption.
 They use the travel warnings as bargaining chip to force governments of small countries like Honduras to comply with their needs and requests.

 The dangers of traveling through Honduras are more related to falling in love the country and its people.
 It is no wonder that despite the travel warnings, many travelers do visit Honduras and love it.
 They all feel safe and are happy they did visit.
 Without doubt, Honduras has World Class attractions, such as the Mayan Ruinas of Copan and the coral reefs of the Bay Islands.
 We have more protected areas than Costa Rica has as a country.
 Best of all, Hondurans are friendly people that will open their hearts up to you.
 If you are in the planning stage of your trip o Honduras, I invite you to read our new post about cities to visit in Honduras, this new year.